VILLAGE OF KALKASKA

 REPORTS FROM COMMITTEES

-Finance Committee – Trustee Sanborn stated that, in addition to bills, the committee reviewed monthly payroll reconciliations, monthly payroll, bank reconciliations and journal entries.
+Finance Committee – Trustee Sanborn stated that, in addition to bills, the committee reviewed monthly payroll reconciliations, monthly payroll, bank reconciliations and budget amendment numbers 1 and 2.

 CLEAN WATER REPORT

 The September 2017 report was provided by CWP Supervisor Mark Baars.
 Trustee Kelly inquired about the Process Control issues.
 This will be addressed by Village Engineer Clyde Johnson later in the meeting.

 Manager Yost advised that a Personnel Committee meeting is needed to discuss renewal of Craig Wood’s work agreement as Water Plant Operator.